Pattern Roundup: Trench CoatsSew an always fashionable, always functional raincoat with crisp military touches.

 Vogue 8884 offers a sleek rendition of the trench coat, with a strong silhouette.
 It does not include storm shields, a back cape, or epaulets.
 However, shoulder pads and a set-in, two-piece sleeve give the coat a strong shoulder line and trim sleeves.
 A topstitched yoke seam lends the visual impression of storm shields.
 The seams are topstitched throughout, and the welt pockets add another sharp detail.
 This lined and partially interfaced design, rated average for skill level, is a good choice to achieve the look of a refined and contemporary trench coat relatively quickly.
 The size range is Misses 6 through 22, for busts from 30.5 inches to 44 inches in circumference.
 Recommended fabrics are poplin, cotton canvas or gabardine.

-Cashmerette’s Chilton Trench Coat is highly rated on PatternReview.com, and you can find images of sewn examples online.
+Cashmerette’s Chilton Trench Coat is highly rated on PatternReview.com, and Threads has reviewed the design as well.
 This pattern line is for curvy figures, with designs sized 12 to 28, for cup sizes C through H. The Chilton fits bust circumferences 40 inches to 56 inches and hip circumferences from 42 inches to 58 inches.
 Fitting opportunities are enhanced by the princess seams and two-piece sleeves.
 The Chilton also has many traditional trench coat details to recommend it as an interesting project and wardrobe staple.
 It is fully lined, has epaulets, buttoned pocket flaps, and shows off double topstitching throughout.
 It is a single-breasted coat.
 The collar is created in two pieces, for a tailored look and crisp roll.
 Recommended fabrics include durable mid- to heavy-weight wovens, such as gabardine, twill.
 Mid-weight wool coating or waterproof raincoat textiles are also good options.

 Get the latest including tips, techniques and special offers straight to your inbox.